heiswayi/heiswayi.nrird.com/_posts/2017/2017-02-12-another-exif-reader.md

 comments: true
 ---

 Another EXIF Reader is a simple GUI tool built in .NET C# and WPF to simply extract the image metadata called EXIF data.
 This tool also can export the EXIF data into a text file or CSV file.
-This is made using [MetadataExtractor](https://github.com/drewnoakes/metadata-extractor-dotnet) library for extracting the EXIF data.
+This tool is made on top of [MetadataExtractor](https://github.com/drewnoakes/metadata-extractor-dotnet) library for extracting the EXIF data.

 ### Screenshots (v1.x)